Electoral reform in the United States: Redistricting

-With 37 out of 50 U.S. states leaving the responsibility of redistricting, and redrawing state boundaries, to their politicians and legislators; districts remain vulnerable to distortion of voter representation.
-Partisan gerrymandering is considered to occur when the legislator in office, redraws state election districts in a way that secures their own political agenda over the opposing party.
-Cracking and Packing are both strategies used in the act of gerrymandering, cracking is seen as voters are spread across as many districts as possible to ensure tight majorities in each while packing is shown as unfavorable voters are clustered into larger districts that dilute their vote.

 Compulsory voting

-Voting is not required of citizens in any state, so elections are decided by those who show up.
-Politicians target their message at getting their own supporters out to the polls, rather than winning over undecided voters or apathetic citizens.
-One solution to this problem is compulsory voting.
+Voting is not required of citizens in any state, so elections are highly influenced by turnout.
+Politicians may aim to increase partisan turnout, rather than campaigning for undecided or swing voters.
+Compulsory voting supporters argue it would increase turnout generally.

 Compulsory voting has been criticized as "vaguely un-American" but potentially beneficial to democracy.

-Compulsory voting has been proposed as a solution to make the pool of voters better represent the American population, particularly to make it more representative racially and socioeconomically.
+Compulsory voting has been proposed as a solution to make the pool of voters better represent the American population, particularly racially and socioeconomically.

 Early voting

-Early voting allows voters to cast their ballots before election day, allowing for more flexibility and accessibility in this process.
+Early voting allows voters to cast their ballots before election day, allowing for more flexibility and accessibility.
 This can take place in two forms: in-person or mail-in voting.

 From 2016 to 2020, 14 states adopted both early in-person and mail-in voting as an option to vote before election day.
 Mail-in voting was especially adopted during the COVID-19 pandemic.

-These became widely popularized in the states that offered these methods, with 38 states in the 2020 election having over half of their ballots cast early.
+Options to vote before election day have been widely popular among voters in the two most recent presidential elections.
+According to the Center for Election Innovation & Research, 40% of votes were cast before Election Day in 2016, and 69% were cast before Election Day in 2020.
 Proponents of the expansion of early voting argue for its ability to increase voter turnout and reduce long lines at polls.

+Opponents argue early voting undermines the concept of election day.
+Mail-in ballots featured prominently in disputes over the 2020 presidential election.

 Other proposals

-Other proposals intended to make elections and political leaders more effective include:
+Other proposals to alter election rules include: